t-fbd/Ti/README.md

 KNOWN ISSUES
 ============
-- ~~When saving an existing file as a new file, it results in a small memory error.
-Valgrind states 'definitely lost block' equal to the amount of data input since new save.
-All data is successfully saved to new file, however nothing is written to original file after new file opened.
-Error is from previous file not being written to, resulting in 'lost memory'.~~ managed to work all memory errors down to a single 128 byte empty buffer.
-Should be completely memory safe soon.
+- 1 known mem errors
+  - 128 byte empty buffer mem loss when writing an existing file to a new name.
 - Search function only finds the first match in a row
-- set language command will not work unless a filename is present
+- Set language command will not work unless a filename is present
+- If file was opened from a path other than current directory, it will not save changes to the file in the original directory.
+It will instead save a new copy of the original file, with any changes, to the current directory.

 DESIGN/STRUCTURE
 =================